ben2613/reasondigital-wordpress-task/README.md

 You may change to use `wordpress` docker image just in case you do not trust the image I used for debugging

+### Clean up
+- run `docker-compose down`
+- run `docker volume ls` to find the volume created here, it should start with project name and end with _wordpress and _db
+- run `docker volume rm <volumn name>` for these two volumes
+- delete this repo directory

 You may see lots of error popping up in your editor / IDE as I do not map the whole wordpress folder to local drive, thus the intellisense cannot find the Wordpress built-in function.

 But they are too big to include to a repo and break part of the reason we use docker image I guess